HackerGwen/Azure-Project/README.md

 # Azure-Project
-This is a simple website made for Future Ready Talent Internship.
+This is very basic and simple website for Surtaj Guitars.
+Surtaj Guitars is an imaginary Company Founded by me last month.
+Currently this website is not purely responsive.
+But I'm working on it.